Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ![](./images/Firewall2.png)

 Click on "Create"<sup>\*</sup> to create the virtual machine.
 Google will now bring up your virtual machine.
 Wait for it to come up.
 It could take a minute.
 When the external IP column appears, you should be good to go.

-For additional assistance, there is a video clip on this page that might be helpful if the instructions are not clear.
-The process should take approximately 10-20 minutes to complete.

 <video width="400" controlsList="nodownload" src="./video/VM.mp4" controls>
 </video>